 Choosing a singular affirmation as a focal point for a morning or evening meditation

 Repeating one or two affirmations when using mala beads

 Randomly selecting an affirmation and using it as a journaling prompt.

 Reading through an entire list or deck of affirmations three times and intentionally invoking positive emotion and inflection when reciting its content

-Selecting an affirmation that represents a dominant personal focus and rewriting its content on paper or in a journal 10 to 15 times for a month (or whatever repetitions and frequency you see as a good fit for you)
+Selecting an affirmation that represents a dominant personal focus and rewriting its content on paper or in a journal 10 to 15 times a day for a month (or for whatever repetition and frequency you see as a good fit for you)

 The potential use of law of attraction affirmations is expansive and in no way should be restrictive.
 You can choose creative ways to actively use, review, recant, or display your affirmations so as to have the greatest impact on you.